gbv/daia/daia.md

     name    type    description
     ------- ------- --------------------------------------------------------
-    id      URI     globally unique identifier of the entity href    URL     human-readable web page about the entity content string  human-readable label, title or description of the entity
+    id      URI     globally unique identifier of the entity href    URL     web page about the entity content string  human-readable label, title or description of the entity
     ------- ------- --------------------------------------------------------